This originally appeared on the Devex Blog.

 “By joining in this partnership with PGH, our company will help to provide developing countries and local health workers with improved faster access to our life-saving medicines and vaccines,” Merck President for Global Human Health Adam Schechter said in the joint statement with the USAID chief.

-Schechter echoed Shah’s call for more public-private partnerships to jump-start the final push towards lagging Millennium Development Goals.
+Schechter echoed Shah’s call for more public-private partnerships to jump-start the final push towards lagging Millennium Development Goals (MDGs).
 According to USAID public health officials, ending preventable child death is one goal where innovative financing and risk-sharing between government agencies and the private sector can remove road blocks and save lives.

 “While the financial mechanisms may be complex, the goal of PGH is simple: to quickly and effectively reduce deaths from easily preventable diseases,” noted UNF President & CEO Kathy Calvin.